-To support the implementation of the staged controls model set out in this document, new border infrastructure will be required.
-This section sets out the infrastructure needed and the support Government is providing to ports, airports and rail terminals to ensure the infrastructure is in place by January and July 2021.
+To support the implementation of the staged controls model set out in this document, new border infrastructure is required.
+This Section sets out the infrastructure needed and the support Government is providing to ports to ensure the infrastructure is in place for the end of the transition period and beyond.
+A map of the inland sites from January 2021 onwards is provided later in this Section.